-Analysis of Financial Statements . . . . . . . . . . . .
+Analysis of Financial Statements . . . . . . . . .
 (3 cr.)
 This decision-oriented course will emphasize the interpretation of financial disclosures as provided by the Income Statement, Balance Sheet, Statement of Cash Flows, and other supplementary data.
 The course will delve into the investing, lending, and performance assessment decisions firms' face on a daily basis; and with the information gained, will allow an analyst to determine the intrinsic value of the firm and its ability to create wealth.
 (Prerequisites: BUS 220, BUS 225 or consent of the instructor) (Previously BUS 422) (Fall)

-Insurance/Accounting Systems . . . . . . . . .
+Insurance/Accounting Systems . . . . . . . . . .
 (3 cr.)
-An introduction to the principles and practices of insurable risks of individuals and business.
+An introduction to the principles and insurable risks of individuals and business.
 Analysis of insurance instruments used for minimizing income, property, casualty, health, life, disability, and liability risks.
 Understanding the principles of risk shifting, self-insurance, and other risk management techniques will be included.
-(Prerequisites: BUS 220) (Previously BUS 426) (Spring)
+The accounting portion of the class uses Microsoft Excel to further analyze accounting information, create budgets and project financial needs.
+(Prerequisites: BUS 155 and BUS 220)